wciesialka/zero-approximations/README.md

 William Ciesialka

 ## License
-This project is licensed under the Apache 2.0 license - see [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the Apache 2.0 license - see [LICENSE](LICENSE) for details.